cetmix/oca-repair/repair_line_sequence/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to change the line order in repair orders by adding a drag & drop widget in the form view.
+This module allows you to change the line order in repair orders by adding a drag-and-drop widget in the form view.

 **Table of contents**